yy94088/paper/GraphToken.md

 #### Title:

-Let Your Graph Do the Talking: Encoding Structured Data for LLMs
+Let Your Graph Do the Talking: Encoding Structured Data for LLMs.

 #### Background: